Eligibility header

 3. Strong Ambassador for Math and the University of Waterloo.

-As a participant in the exchange program, you will be a representative of the Faculty of Mathematics and the University of Waterloo.
-Unprofessional conduct or behaviour, including academic offences, which reasonably casts doubt on your ability to be a strong ambassador for the University of Waterloo may result in your application not being endorsed by the faculty.
+As a participant in the exchange program, you will be trusted to act as a representative of the Faculty of Mathematics and the University of Waterloo.
+Unprofessional conduct or behaviour, including any history of academic offences, which reasonably cast doubt on your ability to be a strong ambassador for the UWaterloo community may result in your application not being endorsed by the Math faculty.

 4. Language requirements

-Many of our host schools offer courses in English and do not require you to speak the official language of the country where you will be studying.
-Exceptions include some programs in France, Sweden and Spain and many programs in Germany and China.
+Many of our host schools offer courses instructed in English and do not require you to speak the official language of your host country with any degree of fluency.
+Exceptions include some programs in France, Sweden, Spain, and many in Germany and China.
 You must show your fluency in the language of instruction before you will be placed at those host schools.
-Note: Proficiency or fluency in the language of the country you are going to may allow you to take a wider range of courses.
-We encourage all students to take language courses at Waterloo before they depart if they have no background in the common language in the country where they will be studying.
+Note: proficiency or fluency in the language of the the host country will in all cases allow you to take a wider range of courses.
+We encourage all students to take relevant language courses at Waterloo before they depart if they have no background in the common language.